#411: Things I Wish Someone Had Explained To Me Sooner About Python Transcript

 43:06 They're not scary.

-43:07 I'm actually gonna, I'm actually gonna hijack something I learned from a, one of I guess on my own podcast recently is what a containers actually are.
+43:09 I learned from one of my guests on my own podcast recently is what containers actually are.

 43:17 You know what a Docker container actually is?

-43:19 Is it's the folder on your operating system and it's just changing the root.
+43:19 Is it's the folder on your operating system?

-43:22 So when you're working inside of it, it's just changing the root.
+43:22 So when you're working inside of it, it's changing the route.

-43:27 It's like, it's pretending that that folder is the root and it's running things accordingly.
+43:27 It's like it's pretending that that folder is the route and it's running things accordingly.

 43:32 That's all a virtual environment really is doing either.

-43:35 It's so there's not a lot of difference between.
+43:35 So there's not a lot of difference between.

 43:37 It lies to Python about the path.